-- 1. Agreement/Reference All evidence of insurance must identify the nature of your business with the CITY.
+- 1. Agreement/Reference All evidence of insurance should identify the nature of your business with the CITY.
 Clearly show any assigned number of a bid, contract, lease, permit, etc. or give the project name and the job site or street address to ensure that your submission will be properly credited.
 Provide the types of coverage and minimum dollar amounts specified on the Required Insurance and Minimum Limits sheet (Form Gen. 146) included in your CITY documents. - 2.
-When to submit Normally, no work may begin until a CITY insurance certificate approval number ("CA number") has been obtained, so insurance documents should be submitted as early as practicable.
+When to Submit Normally, no work may begin until a CITY insurance certificate approval number ("CA number") has been obtained, so insurance documents should be submitted as early as practicable.
 For As-needed Contracts, insurance need not be submitted until a specific job has been awarded.
 Design Professionals coverage for new construction work may be submitted simultaneously with final plans and drawings, but before construction commences. - 3.
-Acceptable Evidence and Approval Electronic submission is the best method of submitting your documents.
-Track4LA® is the CITY's online insurance compliance system and is designed to make the experience of submitting and retrieving insurance information quick and easy.
+Acceptable Evidence and Approval Electronic submission is the required method of submitting your documents.
+KwikComply is the CITY's online insurance compliance system and is designed to make the experience of submitting and retrieving insurance information quick and easy.
 The system is designed to be used by insurance brokers and agents as they submit client insurance certificates directly to the City.
-It uses the standard insurance industry form known as the ACORD 25 Certificate of Liability Insurance in electronic format the CITY is a licensed redistributor of ACORD forms.
-Track4LA® advantages include standardized, universally accepted forms, paperless approval transactions (24 hours, 7 days per week), and security checks and balances.
-The easiest and quickest way to obtain approval of your insurance is to have your insurance broker or agent access Track4LA® at http://track4la.lacity.org and follow the instructions to register and submit the appropriate proof of insurance on your behalf.
+It uses the standard insurance industry form known as the ACORD 25 Certificate of Liability Insurance in electronic format.
+KwikComply advantages include standardized, universally accepted forms, paperless approval transactions (24 hours, 7 days per week), and security checks and balances.
+The easiest and quickest way to obtain approval of your insurance is to have your insurance broker or agent access KwikComply at https://kwikcomply.org/ and follow the instructions to register and submit the appropriate proof of insurance on your behalf.

-Insurance industry certificates other than the ACORD 25 that have been approved by the State of California may be accepted, however submissions other than through Track4LA® will significantly delay the insurance approval process as documents will have to be manually processed.
-All Certificates must provide a thirty (30) days' cancellation notice provision (ten (10) days for non-payment of premium) AND an Additional Insured Endorsement naming the CITY an additional insured completed by your insurance company or its designee.
+Contractor must provide City a thirty (30) day notice of cancellation (ten (10) days for non-payment of premium) AND an Additional Insured Endorsement naming the CITY an additional insured completed by your insurance company or its designee.
 If the policy includes an automatic or blanket additional insured endorsement, the Certificate must state the CITY is an automatic or blanket additional insured.
 An endorsement naming the CITY an Additional Named Insured and Loss Payee as Its Interests May Appear is required on property policies.
 All evidence of insurance must be authorized by a person with authority to bind coverage, whether that is the authorized agent/broker or insurance underwriter.
-Completed Insurance Industry Certificates other than ACORD 25 Certificates are sent electronically to CAO.insurance.bonds@lacity.org.